Ten Courses with Future Most In-Demand Jobs in Malaysia that You Should Consider Studying

 It is important to choose the right course to study – you don’t want to waste your time and money on a course you don’t want to do (or end up dropping out of).
 To help you decide which course is right for you, make a list of courses that are of interest to you.

-Many students after SPM make the mistake of just listening to advise without verifying whether the information given is true or not.
+Many students after high school make the mistake of just listening to advise without verifying whether the information given is true or not.
 In addition, just because you have heard or seen a lot of advertisements by a particular university, doesn’t mean that it is the best in that course.

 Many of the course counselors at the universities are paid by the universities to get you to register there, so their main motivation is to get you to register, not to help you make the right choice.